 Key Stage 5 Information

 Students study an OCR history syllabus that is designed to develop them as effective and independent learners.
 They build on their understanding of the past through experiencing a broad and balanced course of study.
 The course is constructed in three units and a topic based essay.
 While the study of British History forms a substantial element, students will also study the history of more than one country or state.
 Students will undertake a thematic study, covering an extended period of history of approximately 100 years.
 The coursework element will enables students to explore a topic in history they shown an interest in.

 Students study British history from 1930–1997.
 This includes a source-based enquiry topic: Churchill 1930–1951 and a British period study: Britain 1951–1997

 - Thatcher and the end of consensus 1979–1997

 - Britain’s foreign policy and position in the world 1951–1997

-Students study a non-British period French Revolution and Napoleon 1774-1815.
+Students study a non-British period which is The American Revolution 1740–1796.

 Students study Russia and its rulers.
 This unit allows students study key aspects of Russian History between 1855 and 1964.
 This involves three in-depth studies of the reforms of Alexander II, the Provisional Government and Khrushchev.
 Students also study key themes in Russian history including the nature of government, the impact of dictatorial regimes on the economy and society, impact of war and revolution on the development of the Russian Empire and the USSR.